Harsha143241/WeatherToday/README.md

 # WeatherToday
-An Angular Simple weather App
+This is my first Angular App.A Simple weather App